chettrick/stm32cubef4/Projects/STM32F412G-Discovery/Applications/Display/LCD_PicturesFromSDCard/readme.txt

 This application describes how to display on LCD pictures saved under SD card.

-The image copied from SD card into internal SRAM memory and then displayed on LCD.
+The image copied from SD card into internal SRAM and then displayed on LCD.
 By pressing Joystick SEL button, the application displays the next image.

 Once the LCD, SD card and file systems are initialized and configured,